-- Now slowly lower yourself down into the squat position by bending at the knees and hips until they form 90-degree angles with each other (more or less).
+- Now, slowly lower yourself into the squat position by bending at the knees and hips until they form 90-degree angles (more or less).

 - Keep your weight evenly distributed between both feet so that neither is bearing more pressure than the other.